D7ry/Tetrium/readme.md

 ### Dual-Frame Buffer Rendering

-The engine holds two off-screen frame buffers, one buffer for the RGB color space, and the other for CMY color space.
+The engine holds two off-screen frame buffers, one buffer for the RGB color space, and the other for OCV color space.

-Each tick, the engine simultaneously renders to the buffers with the RGB and CMY pipeline, respectively.
+Each tick, the engine simultaneously renders to the buffers with the RGB and OCV pipeline, respectively.
 Once the rendering is done, depending on the presentation mode:

-- `TetraMode::kDualProjector`: both buffers are committed to either RGB or CMY projector.
+- `TetraMode::kDualProjector`: both buffers are committed to either RGB or OCV projector.
 - `TetraMode::kEvenOddSoftwareSync` or `TetraMode::kEvenOddHardwareSync`: the engine determines the
   count of the vertical blanking period, either through hardware APIs or a virtual software frame counter(TODO: add docs for even-odd evaluation); the engine then commits one frame buffer while